 A. Except as provided below, this Agreement and the benefits and obligations thereof are not transferable or assignable without the express, written approval of the City, which approval shall not be unreasonably withheld or delayed.
 The City hereby approves transfer and/or assignment of this Agreement, in whole or in part, and the benefits and obligations hereof to Permitted Transferees, subject only to compliance with the procedure stated below in this Section.
 “Permitted Transferee” as used herein means: (i) each person or entity, except the Company, which is a transferee by sale and/or other means of transfer of all or any part of a building or the Project Site (such transferred property may be referred to hereinafter as the “Transferred Property”); (ii) any entity affiliated with the Company or any such Permitted Transferee as described in the preceding clause (i) (including but not limited to subsidiaries, affiliates, joint ventures and/or other arrangements used by the Company to carry out the terms of this Agreement); and/or (iii) successor entities to any such Permitted Transferee as described in the preceding clauses (i) and (ii) as a result of a consolidation, reorganization, acquisition or merger.
 Provided, however, that as a condition to the right to receive tax exemptions as set forth in this Agreement, each Permitted Transferee shall execute and deliver to the City an Assignment and Assumption Agreement (the “Assumption Agreement”) in substantially one of the forms attached hereto as Exhibit B.1 and Exhibit B.2, wherein such Permitted Transferee (i) assumes all obligations of the Company under this Agreement with respect to the Transferred Property, and (ii) certifies to the validity, as to the Permitted Transferee, of the representations, warranties and covenants contained herein and in the Assumption Agreement.
-Upon the receipt by the City of such Assumption Agreement, as to the Transferred Property the Permitted Transferee shall have all entitlements and rights to tax exemptions, and obligations, as an “Owner” under this Agreement, in the same manner and with like effect as if the Permitted Transferee had been the original Owner and a signatory to this Agreement.
+Upon the receipt by the City of such Assumption Agreement, as to the Transferred Property the Permitted Transferee shall have all entitlements and rights to tax exemptions, and obligations, as a “Company” under this Agreement, in the same manner and with like effect as if the Permitted Transferee had been the original Company and a signatory to this Agreement.
 The City agrees to execute each such Assumption Agreement and to deliver an original thereof to the Permitted Transferee.

-B. As used herein, “Prior Owner” means, as of any point in time, any person or entity which shall have been, but is not then, the person or entity in control of the Project Site, or any portion thereof, as owner.
-Upon delivery to the City of the Assumption Agreement, each Prior Owner will be released from liability for any defaults occurring after the date of the change in ownership or control by which that Prior Owner became a Prior Owner, as such change is reflected in the Assumption Agreement.
+B. As used herein, “Prior Company” means, as of any point in time, any person or entity which shall have been, but is not then, the person or entity in control of the Project Site, or any portion thereof, as Company.
+Upon delivery to the City of the Assumption Agreement, each Prior Company will be released from liability for any defaults occurring after the date of the change in ownership or control by which that Prior Company became a Prior Company, as such change is reflected in the Assumption Agreement.

 18. Income Tax Revenue Sharing.
 The City acknowledges that the School District’s approval of this Agreement and the real property tax exemption granted herein is expressly contingent upon the City sharing the income tax revenue generated from the Project Site with the School Districts upon the terms and conditions set forth in the MOU.
 The City ratifies and incorporates the obligations set forth in the MOU, attached hereto and incorporated herein as Exhibit C, as if fully set forth herein.
 This ratification and incorporation satisfies the requirements set forth in Sections 1 and 2 of MOU that the City execute and deliver compensation agreements to the School District.